FarronF/limerick-council-meetings/meetings/2017/03/14-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes of Monthly Meeting - Municipal District of Adare-Rathkeale - 15th February 2017.md

 • The Strategic Integrated Framework Plan for the Estuary.

-• Details of the proposed Deep Sea Berth and Rail Integration at Foynes.--- 2
+• Details of the proposed Deep Sea Berth and Rail Integration at Foynes.
+---
+2

 Mr. Keating highlighted the importance of linkage to the port and called on the Council to ensure